 Do you enjoy working out but don’t want to pay for an expensive gym membership?
-With a little creativity, the right equipment, and some extra space, you can create the perfect gym right in your home!
-Whether you have an unused attic or a small shed outside, our home gym layout tips and organization hacks will make it easy to design a fitness room you’ll love!
+With a little creativity, the right equipment, and some extra space, you can create the perfect home gym.
+Whether you have an unused bedroom, attic or basement, or even garage space, these home gym design and organization tips make it easy for you to design the home workout room of your dreams!

 What Are the Benefits of Having a Home Exercise Room?

 If pushing your way through a crowded gym sounds less than appealing, then building a home gym will be a worthwhile project.
 Along with location convenience, having your own gym at home means you can control cleanliness, choose the music, and spend as much time on the treadmill as you want.

 While the initial cost of building a home gym can be high, you’ll save money on a fitness membership in the long run.
 The average gym membership in the U.S. is around $58 a month, and almost 67% of those memberships are unused.
 That’s not counting unique fitness options like CrossFit and Pilates, which can be even more expensive.
 Fortunately, a home gym setup doesn’t have to be pricey!
 To help save money, you can look for used equipment and accessories for your fitness room.

 Adding a workout room to your home can up more than your fitness game.
 It can also increase resale value!
 Even if a potential buyer doesn’t want to use the space for a home gym, simply having flexible square footage can provide good value for your home.

 Even the smallest of spaces can be turned into the ultimate home gym.
 Check out some exercise room design ideas and organizational hacks below!